 In most cases, a standard 12V battery will be enough to power your boat’s trolling motor and fish finder, but some anglers prefer to use two batteries to provide a bit more juice.
 These batteries are going to be heavy, so placement is highly important.

 If you want to have the ability to fish large, vast reservoirs and lakes, you’ll need to have an outboard motor that offers at least 15 HP (horsepower) engine.
-I prefer a hand-operated 25 HP outboard that I have mounted on the middle of the boat’s transom.
+I prefer a hand-operated 25 HP outboard mounted on the middle of the boat’s transom.
 This will be the most expensive part of your newly-outfitted bass boat, but it’s well-worth the investment.

-Before you begin to purchase an outboard motor, be sure that it’s capable of being mounted on your transom.
+Before you purchase an outboard motor, be sure it’s capable of being mounted on your transom.
 It’s equally important to make sure that you have enough room to fit the gas tank close by as well.
 I have my gas tank stored in the stern tank well on the port side with my 12V battery situated on the starboard side of the stern well.

 You never want to forget to add comfortable seating to your outfitted fishing boat.
 Most aluminum boats will have the standard bench seats, which are less than comfortable, to say the least.
 If you don’t have a casting deck, you can mount a low-backed seat directly to the bench, or install a bracket where the seat can be removed if you want.

 It’s much better to have high-swivel pedestal seats that are comfortable to sit in since you’ll be spending hours and hours in them many days out of the year.
 I have one of these high-swivel pedestal seats mounted on the middle of the casting deck on the bow with a slide-in bracket mounted on the rear bench.